 In data parallel computing, each node loads the entire AI algorithm model, but only processes part of the input data.
 Each node is trying to estimate the same set of parameters using a different view of the data.
 When a node completes a round of calculations, the parameters are weighted and aggregated by a common parameter server as seen in Figure 4.
 The weighted parameter update requires that all nodes upload and obtain the information synchronously.

-No matter the development of distributed storage or distributed AI training, data center network comes to the communication pressure.
-The waiting time for GPU communication exceeds 50% of the job completion time [9].
+Regardless of the parallel computing approach, data center networks feel the pressure of demanding communication.
+When the network becomes the bottleneck, the waiting time for computing resources exceeds 50% of the job completion time [9].

 Evolving technologies